meteor/meteor/packages/logic-solver/README.md

 ## Logic.Solution

-A Solution represents an assignment (or mapping) of the Solver variables to true/false values.
+A Solution represents an assignment or mapping of the Solver variables to true/false values.
 Solution objects are returned by `Logic.Solver#solve` and `Logic.Solver#solveAssuming`.

-The assignment does not include variables created internal to the Solver, which start with `$` (which you would only see by poking around in the Solver internals).
+(Variables internal to the Solver, which start with `$` and which you'd probably only encounter while poking around in internals, are not considered part of the assignment.)

 ### Methods